-Patching is more important — and more challenging to keep up with — than ever.
+Patching vulnerable software and systems is more important — and more challenging to keep up with — than ever.
 Here’s how MSPs can make their patch management process more efficient, eliminate disruption, and keep their clients secure.

 What this post will cover:

 What an effective patch management process looks like [10-step workflow example]

 3 key patch management best practices and guidelines for MSPs heading into 2021

 Patching not only keeps systems and applications running smoothly, it’s also one of the core activities involved in keeping today’s organizations secure.
 Leaving machines unpatched makes them vulnerable to cyber attacks, and the risk is anything but theoretical.
 In fact, according to the Ponemon Institute, the majority of data breaches (57%) can be be directly attributed to attackers exploiting a known vulnerability that hadn’t been patched.

 57% of data breaches are attributed to poor patch management.